technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt1.md

 # Beyond Azure Monitor - Part 1: The Reality of Enterprise Monitoring
 ## When Defaults Aren't Enough

-*This is Part 1 of the "Beyond Azure Monitor" series.
-Part 2 covers correlation analysis and anomaly detection.
-Part 3 covers automation and alerting strategies.*

 ---
 ## PURPOSE